JeyhunAli/RestAssured_Features/README.md

 OAuth is an authorization method used to provide access to resources over the HTTP protocol.
-OAuth.1 can be used for authorization of various, numerous applications primarily it an access token to the applications which represents a user’s permission for the client to access their data OAuth 1 Terms
+OAuth.1 can be used for authorization of various, numerous applications primarily its an access token to the applications which represents a user’s permission for the client to access their data OAuth 1 Terms:
 OAuth 1 has a few interacting components:

 User is a person who wants to get access.